Prince of Persia: The Two Thrones: Plot

-The game is set after the events of Prince of Persia: Warrior Within, in which the Prince kills the Dahaka, saves Kaileena and prevents the Sands of Time from being created.
+The game is set immediately after the events of Prince of Persia: Warrior Within, in which the Prince kills the Dahaka, saves Kaileena and prevents the Sands of Time from being created.
 Unlike the previous games, the story is narrated by Kaileena.
 The Prince's actions alter the timeline of events that took place before that point.
 In the original timeline, the Vizier and Maharajah traveled to the Island of Time and found an hourglass filled with the Sands of Time.
-In the modified timeline, they find the hourglass empty.
+In this modified timeline, they find the hourglass empty.
 Since the Vizier never released the Sands of Time and fought the Prince, he is still alive at the beginning of this game.
-As a result, Farah, who helped the Prince during the events for Sands of Time, has never met the Prince.
+As a result, Farah, who helped the Prince during the events for Sands of Time, has never met the Prince and she never journeyed to Azad with him.

 As the Prince and Kaileena return to the city of Babylon, they find it ravaged by war.
 Their ship is attacked and destroyed, and they wash ashore.
 The Prince awakens and watches as enemy soldiers take Kaileena away.
 The Prince fights his way into the palace and confronts the Vizier, who kills Kaileena with the Dagger of Time, unleashing the Sands again.
 The Vizier then impales himself with it and makes himself immortal.
 The Prince is also affected, having a whip-like weapon known as a Daggertail embedded in his skin when the Sands infect the wound.
 However, in the confusion following the release of the Sands, the Vizier throws the Dagger aside and the Prince manages to steal it before the Sands infect him completely.

 The Prince falls into the sewers and gets carried to the outskirts of Babylon.
 As he travels through the city once again to kill the Vizier, he finds that the infection caused by the Sands of Time is affecting his mind, giving rise to an alter ego called the Dark Prince, manifested by a voice within.
 The Dark Prince is cold, cruel, arrogant and sarcastic; he attempts to convince the Prince that he should strive to serve only himself, using his vengeance as a catalyst for his other emotions.
 On many occasions, the Dark Prince seizes control of the Prince's body and the Prince is fully transformed into a hybrid sand monster with abilities that allow the Prince to pass otherwise insurmountable obstacles.
 The Prince makes efforts to keep his transformation a secret to everyone, most evident when he is forced to flee into the sewers when he begins to transform shortly after people witness his victory over the hulking Klompa, a general of the Vizier, at the arena where they were imprisoned.